HugoUlm/FirstApiProject/README.md

 First API-project using C#.

-A very basic WPF-app that fetches recipies from API
+A very basic WPF-app that fetches recipies from API.